Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Abstract

 \section{Abstract}

-In recent years, significant progress has been achieved in biphasic face photo-sketch synthesis with the development of Generative Adversarial Network (GAN).
-Biphasic face photo-sketch synthesis could be applied in wide-ranging fields such as digital entertainment and law enforcement.
-However, generating realistic photos and distinct sketches suffers from great challenges due to the low quality of sketches and complex photo variations in the real scenes.
-To this end, we propose a novel Semantic-Driven Generative Adversarial Network to address the above issues, cooperating with the Graph Representation Learning.
-Specifically, we inject class-wise semantic layouts into the generator to provide style-based spatial supervision for synthesized face photos and sketches.
-In addition, to improve the fidelity of the generated results, we leverage the semantic layouts to construct two types of Representational Graphs which indicate the intra-class semantic features and inter-class structural features of the synthesized images.
-Furthermore, we design two types of constraints based on the proposed Representational Graphs which facilitate the preservation of the details in generated face photos and sketches.
-Moreover, to further enhance the perceptual quality of synthesized images, we propose a novel biphasic training strategy which is dedicated to refine the generated results through Iterative Cycle Training.
-Extensive experiments are conducted on CUFS and CUFSF datasets to demonstrate the prominent ability of our proposed method which achieves the state-of-the-art performance.
+Biphasic face photo-sketch synthesis has significant practical value in wide-ranging fields such as digital entertainment and law enforcement.
+Previous approaches directly generate the photo-sketch in a global view, they always suffer from the low quality of sketches and complex photo variations, leading to unnatural and low-fidelity results.
+In this paper, we propose a novel Semantic-Driven Generative Adversarial Network to address the above issues, cooperating with Graph Representation Learning.
+Considering that human faces have distinct spatial structures, we first inject class-wise semantic layouts into the generator to provide style-based spatial information for synthesized face photos and sketches.
+Additionally, to enhance the authenticity of details in generated faces, we construct two types of representational graphs via semantic parsing maps upon input faces, dubbed the IntrA-class Semantic Graph (IASG) and the InteR-class Structure Graph (IRSG).
+Specifically, the IASG effectively models the intra-class semantic correlations of each facial semantic component, thus producing realistic facial details.
+To preserve the generated faces being more structure-coordinated, the IRSG models inter-class structural relations among every facial component by graph representation learning.
+To further enhance the perceptual quality of synthesized images, we present a biphasic interactive cycle training strategy by fully taking advantage of the multi-level feature consistency between the photo and sketch.
+Extensive experiments demonstrate that our method outperforms the state-of-the-art competitors on the CUFS and CUFSF datasets.